YuZhang/ndn-kite/README.md

 This simulates ChronoSync Mod + Kite on ndnSIM.

 To enable Interest trace forwarding, two new fields in Interest packet are added.
+We need to install:

 `https://github.com/YuZhang/ndnSIM`

-After installing the above version of ndnSIM, we need first
+After installing the above version of ndnSIM, we need

-first configure: (CAUSTION: `--debug` cannot be omitted due to a unfixed issue)
+first configure: (CAUTION: `--debug` cannot be omitted due to a unfixed issue)

 `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure --debug`